 Exhibitions provide the ideal chance for brands and companies to interact and communicate directly with their target audience.
 No other marketing platform can prove as beneficial as exhibitions for live interaction with the target group and retrieving value feedback and input from them.
 The data you extract from this process can prove to be highly beneficial and help your business tremendously.
 With the data you draw out you can modify your marketing plan and even make improvements in the product or the way it is projected.

-A good way to collect quantifiable data from your visitors at trade show is through exhibition survey.
-Exhibition survey or questionnaire is a good way to derive relevant data from the visitors.
+A good way to collect quantifiable data from your visitors to the trade show is through exhibition survey.
+Exhibition survey or questionnaire is a good way to derive relevant data from visitors.
 Most exhibitors often find the task of formulating exhibition survey questions overwhelming.
-Resorting to third party exhibition questionnaire sample won’t help you achieve the desired outcome.
+Resorting to third-party exhibition questionnaire sample won’t help you achieve the desired outcome.

 First and foremost you need to be clear about what data you want from your audience.
 Whether you want to know them better or gauge their reaction on a particular product or service your company offers, exhibition questions can help you to generate precise data from your target group.